-Whether you have just joined an organisation as a new team leader or taken charge of an existing department in your company, guiding a team is always intimidating for new leaders.
+Whether you have just joined an organization as a new team leader or taken charge of an existing department in your company, guiding a team is always intimidating for new leaders.
 There are several challenges and unexpected situations may crop up anytime making your task more difficult.
 Co-workers have their own opinions and work methods that you might be unaware of.
 Dealing with them in a fruitful manner is not easy.

 However, being a team leader, it is your responsibility to build and sustain a healthy team that is high on productivity and collaboration.
 These practical tips can help you handle critical situations better.